whatsappWhatsApp callCall Us wmailEmail Us whatsapp CommunityWhatsapp Community

 • Loose precious metals

-These always attract customs duty, even for NRIs.
+These always attract customs duty, even for NRIs at the current 15% rate detailed below.

 Can NRIs Bring Gold Coins or Bars to India?

-• They are not covered under jewellery exemption
+• They are not covered under the jewellery exemption, regardless of weight

-The government has increased the general duty-free allowance for imported goods carried by passengers.
+The government has increased the general duty-free allowance for other imported goods carried by passengers.

 Updated Limits Under Baggage Rules, 2026: